TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-monitoring-slowqueryauditlogs.md

   * .log files provide short-term storage for logs in a CSV-like format and are stored locally on the server.
 These logs are retained for up to seven days and the files are rotated every 24 hours or 7 GB (whichever comes first).
 They can be downloaded from the Azure portal or CLI
   * Diagnostic logs send logs in JSON format to a storage account, Event Hub, or Azure Monitor logs for longer term storage and analysis.
 This feature is only available in the General Purpose and Memory Optimized pricing tiers
   * The **log_output** parameter allows you to configure where logs are output to.
 If "File",  the slow query log is written to both the local server storage and to Azure Monitor Diagnostic Logs.
 If "None", the slow query log will only be written to Azure Monitor Diagnostics Logs.
-* If you are downloading large slow query log files from the Azure portal, you may want to consider the
+* If you are downloading large slow query log files from the Azure portal, you may want to consider using the [Microsoft Download Manager](https://www.microsoft.com/en-us/download/details.aspx?id=27960) to increase the threads available to download.

 *Audit logs*